StrangeBeeCorp/docs/README.md

 mkdocs serve
 ```

-2. Once the server is running, open your browser and visit: http://127.0.0.1:8000
+2. Once the server is running, open your browser and visit http://127.0.0.1:8000

-##### Alternatively you can use a Docker container
+##### Alternatively: Use a Docker container

 If you prefer to use Docker instead of installing dependencies locally: